2 Corinthians 4 – Our Light Affliction

 i.
 Understanding Satan’s strategy with unbelievers should affect how we pray for the lost.
 We should ask God to shine His light, to bind the blinding work of Satan, and to give faith to overcome the unbelief that invites the blinding.

 f.
-Paul knew what he was talking about when he wrote this.
+Should shine on them: Paul knew what he was talking about when he wrote this.
 He himself was completely blind to the truth until God broke through the darkness.
 In fact, when Paul first encountered Jesus, the Lord struck him with a literal blindness that was healed, and his eyes – both spiritually and physically – were opened to see the glory of Jesus Christ (Acts 9:1-19).

 i.
 The light mentioned here isn’t the normal ancient Greek word for light.
 It is a word used in the Septuagint in Psalm 44:3 for the light of Your countenance and in Psalm 78:14 for In the daytime also He led them with the cloud, and all the night with a light of fire.
 Hodge observes, “The word therefore signifies the brightness emitted by a radiant body.”